-6290 Ethnic American Biblical Interpretation (3 sh)
+6290 Intercultural Readings of the Bible (3 sh)

-The course interprets select biblical texts from the Old and New Testament with an appreciation for how African-American, Asian-American, Latino/a-American, and other ethnic-American scholars hear these same texts from their respective cultural locations and social histories.
+The course interprets select biblical texts from the Old and New Testament with an appreciation for how African-American, Asian-American, Latin-American, and other ethnic-American scholars hear these same texts from their respective cultural locations and social histories.
 Special attention is given to exegetical method, theological reflection, and cultural hermeneutics.